Arduino88/PyGame-Minesweeper/README.md

-# pygame-minesweeper
+# PyGame-Minesweeper
- A pygame implementation of the classic game Minesweeper
+ A PyGame implementation of the classic game Minesweeper

 ### Controls
 - Click to uncover tile